 Keep a list of things you’re proud of

 Before you go to bed, take a few seconds to note down at least one reason why you’re proud of yourself that day.
 Maybe it's the fact you didn’t drink, or maybe there’s something else you need to give yourself acknowledgment for.
 Find one thing you’re proud of each day, at the end of February look back on your list.
 Is there more on it than you expected?
 How much of it would’ve happened if you’d been drinking?
-This is all really stuff to reflect on.
+This is all good stuff to reflect on.

 Stopping drinking doesn’t mean you have to sit there drinking flat coke all night, Get yourself a decent alcohol-free alternative, there are lots of zero percent wines and beers, alternative spirits, Kombuchas etc available now.
 Explore all the new teas, or soft drinks that are now available, I’m in love with the Rhubarb tonics you can get.
 It’s so much easier to go booze-free when you enjoy what you’re drinking instead.
 Check out Wise Bartender and don't forget to use code BEESOBER5 at checkout for a cheeky discount.

 Last but not least......Get rid of all the booze!

 Ok, are you ready for this one!!
 It is a biggy but if you are now genuinely really committed to a long-term change then why not get rid of all the booze in your house.
-Every.
-Single.
-Last bit! .
+Every, single last bit! .
 You can give to friends or why not just go for it and pour it all down the sink.
 If you’re absolutely horrified at the amount of money you think you’ll be losing, take some time to calculate the value of what you do have: is your health, good night's sleep, shiny hair, and sanity only worth that much?

 Go on do it, I dare you………